abdullah129026/Zyroo-task1/backend-system/README.md

-# Cortex AI Backend
+# Backend System

-A clean, extensible **Node.js + Express.js** backend foundation for the Cortex AI project.
-It comes with a running Express server, a connected **MongoDB** database (via Mongoose), an organized folder structure, and basic safety features — ready for future features (including AI-related ones) to be built on top of it.
+A clean, extensible **Node.js + Express.js** backend foundation for the Internship project.
+It comes with a running Express server, a connected **MongoDB** database (via Mongoose), an organized folder structure, and basic safety features — ready for future features to be built on top of it.

 ---